-When one thinks of Tuscan cooking, one of the first dishes that comes to mind—along with such icons as fagioli all’uccelleto and bistecca alla fiorentina—is pappardelle sulla lepre, wide ribbon pasta with hare sauce.
+When one thinks of Tuscan cooking, one of the first dishes that comes to mind—along with such icons as fagioli all’uccelleto and bistecca alla fiorentina—is pappardelle sulla lepre, a wide ribbon pasta with hare sauce.
 Its fame is perfectly justified; it is truly delicious.
 Finding hare is just about impossible where I live now, so I have cast about looking for substitutes.
 Rabbit would seem an obvious choice, being unusual but not impossible to find.
 But rabbit actually has a quite different, much milder and less gamy, flavor from that of hare.
-Although a completely different animal, I find that duck fits the bill.
+Although a completely different animal, I find that duck fits the bill better.
 Made using a similar technique, it captures the ‘gaminess’ of pappardelle sulla lepre if not the exact flavor.
-And it is, in any event, not merely a substitution, but a traditional Tuscan dish in its own right: pappardelle all’anatra.
+And it is, in any event, not merely a substitution, but a traditional Tuscan dish in its own right: pappardelle all’anatra, or Pappardelle with Duck Ragu.

 Step 1: Cutting up the duck: You begin by cutting up your duck into eight pieces, in the same manner you would a chicken: two wings, two legs and the breast, separated from the back and cut vertically down the breast bone and then each half itself cut in half across its midriff into four pieces.
 The cut up duck, ready for cooking, should look like the photo at right.
 As you cut up the duck, make sure trim off any excess fat and skin from around the cavity or the neck.
 (Do not throw this away—see notes below.)
 The back, the neck and the giblets (other than the liver) can be used to make an excellent stock, in the same way you make broth.